alpayH/rigorous/Agent1_Peer_Review/README.md

 ## Join the Project

-This project is open source under the MIT License.
-We welcome contributions from the community to help improve the AI Reviewer system.
-Please feel free to submit issues, pull requests, or suggestions for improvements.

 **We Need Your Help!** This a work in progress, which means:

 - **Expect imperfections**: The system is continuously being improved